HugoBlox/hugo-blox-builder/README.md

     url = "http://www.example.org"
 ```

-Note that the `url_image` variable is a placeholder that may be used if you wish to modify the publication list to show thumbnails either from images in your `static/img/` folder (which is deployed as `http://your-URL.com/img/`), or URLs of web images.
+Note that the `image` variables are just placeholders that may be used to reference associated images.
+If desired, you can modify the publication detail and list pages to show the respective images.
+These images should be referenced similarly to the above process for PDFs, but using the `static/img/` folder.

 ### Post an article